PBS papers 2024-25

 This course covers the foundations of psychological study, including the mathematical and biological knowledge and skills required to engage with the research literature.
 The material on this course provides a foundation for all later study of psychology, providing students with the intellectual tools required to evaluate psychological material in later years.
 Teaching includes a range of techniques, including lectures and practicals.

-PBS 5: Research Project
+PBS 5: Research Dissertation

-PBS 6: Developmental Psychopathology
+PBS 6: Advanced Topics in Developmental Psychology

 PBS 7: Advanced Topics in Social and Applied Psychology